 Les Bains de Saillon in the Rhone Valley, Valais

 Les Bains de Saillon is conveniently located in the Rhone Valley close to the river — Ovronnaz is more spectacularly located up the road in the Alps.
-The baths here have the regular hot pools, day spa facilities, gyms and restaurants.
+The baths here have the usual variety of hot pools, day spa facilities, gyms, and restaurants.
 However, it also has a disco some nights (over 18s only).

 Getting to Saillon by car is a fast 80 km / 1h00 drive mostly on the Autoroute A9 from Lausanne.
 Travel time by train and bus (change in Martigny) is around 1h20.

-Les Bains de Lavey – Hottest Mineral Waters in Switzerland
+Les Bains de Lavey – Hottest Mineral-Rich Waters in Switzerland

-The thermal baths at Lavey-des-Bains have the warmest source in Switzerland.
+The thermal baths at Lavey-des-Bains use the warmest hot spring source in Switzerland.
 The large complex is near the autoroute and Rhone River between Aigle and Martigny making it very easy to access by car without having to drive up into the mountains.
 It is the closest of the Valais mineral water day spas to Lake Geneva.
-Children under 4 years old are not allowed into the complex.
+Young hildren under 4 years old are not allowed into the complex.

 Transportation to Lavey: 60 km / 45 minutes by car or train from Lausanne.